 Elbow and arm pain is not usually a sign of anything serious.
 If it does not go away after a few weeks, contact your GP.

-How you can ease elbow and arm pain
+Ease elbow and arm pain yourself

-- take painkillers like paracetamol or ibuprofen
+- take painkillers like ibuprofen or paracetamol

-- raise the arm if it's swollen
+- raise your arm if it's swollen

 Non-urgent advice: Contact your GP if your arm: